mtfreepress/mt-2024-elections/inputs/content/how-to-vote.md

 Yes, you can sign up as an absentee voter by checking a box on your voter registration form.
 If you’re already registered to vote, you can fill out a separate form and submit it to your county election office.

 If you’re registered as an absentee voter, a ballot should be mailed to you a few weeks in advance of each election day.
 You can make sure your address is current via the [My Voter page](https://app.mt.gov/voterinfo/).
-County election officials are slated to mail ballots to voters for the June 2024 primary election May 10.
+County election officials are slated to mail ballots to voters for the November 2024 General Election Oct.
+11.

 You can return ballots by mail, or drop them off in person at your county’s election office.
 Either way, the election office must receive your ballot by 8 p.m. on Election Day in order to count it.